majianthu/copent/README.md

 * entknn -- the second step of the algorithm, which estimates copula entropy from empirical copula with kNN method.
 * ci -- conditional independence testing based on copula entropy
 * transent -- estimating transfer entropy via copula entropy
+* mvnt -- estimating the statistic for testing multivariate normality based on copula entropy

 #### Usage
 ##### Install the package